pombredanne/https-chromium.googlesource.com-infra-luci-luci-py/appengine/config_service/doc/README.md

 ### Service config example

-Auth service admins keep client id whitelist and configuration of group import from external sources.
+Auth service admins keep client id allowlist and configuration of group import from external sources.
 These configs are stored as files in Gitiles.
 Config service imports them from Gitiles to `services/<auth-service-app-id>` config set.
 Auth service can use